openebs/zfs-localpv/docs/storageclasses.md

 ### StorageClass With k8s Scheduler

-The LocalPV-ZFS Driver has two types of its own scheduling logic, VolumeWeighted and CapacityWeighted (Supported from zfs-driver:1.3.0+).
+The LocalPV-ZFS Driver has three types of its own scheduling logic, VolumeWeighted and CapacityWeighted (Supported from zfs-driver:1.3.0+) and SpaceWeighted.
 To choose any one of the scheduler add scheduler parameter in storage class and give its value accordingly.
 ```
 parameters:
  scheduler: "VolumeWeighted"
  fstype: "zfs"
  poolname: "zfspv-pool"
 ```
-CapacityWeighted is the default scheduler in zfs-localpv driver, so even if we don't use scheduler parameter in storage-class, driver will pick the node where total provisioned volumes have occupied less capacity from the given pool.
+CapacityWeighted is the default scheduler in zfs-localpv driver, so even if we don't use scheduler parameter in storage-class, driver will pick the node where the pool has less capacity used.
 On the other hand for using VolumeWeighted scheduler, we have to specify it under scheduler parameter in storage-class.
 Then driver will pick the node to create volume where ZFS Pool is less loaded with the volumes.
 Here, it just checks the volume count and creates the volume where less volume is configured in a given ZFS Pool.
-It does not account for other factors like available CPU or memory while making scheduling decisions.
+SpaceWeighted picks the node whose pool has the most free space left, which is the better choice when the pools differ widely in size, since the other two order by what has already been written rather than by the room that is left.
+None of them account for other factors like available CPU or memory while making scheduling decisions.

+When the storage class selects pools with *poolpattern*, the chosen node may have more than one matching pool, and the same algorithm decides which one the volume goes into: the least used pool, the pool with the fewest volumes, or the pool with the most free space.
+See [the scheduler guide](./scheduler.md) for how free capacity restricts the choice for volumes that reserve space.

 In case where you want to use node selector/affinity rules on the application pod or have CPU/Memory constraints, the Kubernetes scheduler should be used.
 To make use of Kubernetes scheduler, we can set the volumeBindingMode as WaitForFirstConsumer in the storage class: